haum/covid_button/README.md

 This is a platformio projet.
 To compile and flash: `pio run -t upload`.

 You can install platformio with `pip install platformio`.
-Note that currently (2020-07) you have to update the content of ~/.platformio/packages/framework-libopencm3 with the content of the libopencm3 repository as the official platformio package distributes outdated code.
+Since 2020-08, the framework is included in platformio, thus there is no additional manipulation anymore.